Battle of Guinea: Background

 In 1478, Prince John of Portugal, who had been charged since 1474 by his father, King Afonso V of Portugal, with the administration of the Portuguese maritime expansion, received news that a large Castilian fleet of up to thirty five ships commanded by Pedro de Covides had been sent from Seville by Isabella I of Castile and Ferdinand of Aragon to Portugal's claimed Mina, in the region of the Gulf of Guinea, to attack the Portuguese there and trade with the natives.
 He immediately prepared and organized a fleet of eleven ships with the objective of intercepting the Castilian expedition, giving the command of the fleet to Jorge Correia and Mem Palha, two of his knights.

 Portuguese arrival and battle

 When the Portuguese fleet of eleven ships arrived at the Gulf of Guinea, the Castilians were already in the area for about two months trading with the Africans.
-Cheap goods like shells, old clothes, brass bracelets, and other items were being traded in exchange for gold, while slave raids along the coast of Guinea were also being conducted.
+Cheap goods like shells, old clothes, brass bracelets, and other items were being traded in exchange for gold.

 The Castilian fleet was anchored in a harbor near Mina when the Portuguese fleet initiated an attack early in the morning.
 The Castilians were caught by surprise and ended up being quickly and totally defeated, being forced to surrender to the Portuguese, who without much harm to themselves were able to capture the entire Castilian fleet along with its large cargo of gold.